Head-on train crash in Greece kills 36, injures at least 85

-TEMPE, Greece (AP) — A passenger train carrying hundreds of people, including many university students returning home from holiday, collided at high speed with an oncoming freight train in a fiery wreck in northern Greece, killing at least 36 people and injuring some 85, officials said Wednesday.
+TEMPE, Greece (AP) — A head-on collision between a passenger train and a freight train flattened carriages, killed at least 36 people and injured some 85, Greek officials said Wednesday.

-Multiple cars derailed and at least three burst into flames after the collision just before midnight Tuesday near the town of Tempe as the passenger train was emerging from a highway underpass.
+Before dawn the next day, rescuers searched through twisted, smoking wreckage for survivors.
+What appeared to be the third carriage lay atop the clumped remains of the first two.

-Rescue crews illuminated the scene with floodlights before dawn on Wednesday as they searched frantically through the twisted, smoking wreckage for survivors.
+Multiple cars derailed and at least three burst into flames after the two trains ran into each other at high speed just before midnight Tuesday, near the town of Tempe in northern Greece.

-After sunrise, they turned to heavy machinery that had been brought in to start moving large pieces of the trains.
-What appeared to be the passenger train's third carriage lay atop the crumpled remains of the first two, where emergency crews were directing their focus.
+Many of the approximately 350 people aboard the passenger train were students returning from Greece's raucous Carnival, officials said.
+This year was the first time the three-day festival, which precedes Lent, was celebrated in full since the start of the pandemic in 2020.

 “This is a terrible tragedy that is hard to comprehend,” said Deputy Health Minister Mina Gaga.
 “I feel so sorry for the parents of these kids.”